Cobitidae: Systematics

 The other "loaches" used to be included in this family, but nowadays are recognized as well-distinct members of the order Cypriniformes.
 Together with the suckers (Catostomidae), the "loaches" made up the superfamily Cobitoidea.
 However, the sucking loaches (Gyrinocheilidae) were easily recognizable as relatives of the suckers.

 Eventually, the hillstream loaches, though more similar to the true loaches than the other two presumed Cobitoidea, were recognized as distinct enough to be better regarded a family in their own right - Balitoridae.
 And as it seems the "sucking Cobitoidea" are quite distant indeed, perhaps even markedly closer to the Cyprinidae, thus the old superfamily Catostomoidea warrants revalidation.
 Finally, the puzzling mountain carps were most often considered the distinct family Psilorhynchidae in recent times.
 In a number of systematic schemes, though, they were placed in the Balitoridae (or Balitorinae, when these were included in the Cobitidae).
 In fact, they seem to be loach-like carps and belong in the Cyprinidae.

 In 2012, Maurice Kottelat reviewed the loaches and elevated the former subfamily Botiinae to its own family, Botiidae, and established the family Serpenticobitidae for the genus Serpenticobitis.

+Genera

+Cobitidae has the following genera classified within it: